Author

 We all imagine parenthood through our own lens – based on childhood experiences, memories of our parents and how they parented us, and how social media and influencers describe parenthood today.
 The truth is that each person’s passage into parenthood is unique – formed by both wishes and realities.

 Depending on your age at the time of your (or your partner’s) MS diagnosis, your path to parenthood might be somewhat different than you expected.
-While other wanna-be parents are focusing primarily on when, what sex baby they hope for, the color of the baby’s room, and other fun things, you may have a few additional hurdles to jump.
+While other aspiring parents are focusing primarily on when, what sex baby they hope for, the color of the baby’s room, and other fun details, you may have a few additional hurdles to jump.
 But the important thing to remember is that a multiple sclerosis pregnancy can be just like any other pregnancy.
 Women and men with MS can have happy, healthy babies just like everyone else and provide a loving and supportive environment in which their child(ren) can thrive.
 There’s nothing about conception, pregnancy, or delivery that will have a negative impact on a mom’s MS. So, let’s look at what your journey to parenthood might look like.

 Well before the moment when you stop birth control and start planning for pregnancy, have an open and honest conversation with your partner.
 Here are some topics you might want to talk about: